 Possible adjustments for factors that may inhibit value are also in table form and are applied uniformly to any properties affected.
-Examples may include cracked slab, termite damage, repairs needed, etc.

 The District considers all three approaches to value and recognizes the cost approach as an acceptable approach.
 Generally, for residential property, the district considers the market approach a more viable and accurate indicator and utilizes the market approach, in conjunction with the cost approach, to arrive at a final estimate of market value.